top of page

 Technical Excellence: Why Every Size Matters

-Oil Resistance: Greasy items like Butter Chicken, Ghee-laden sweets, and fried snacks stayed contained perfectly.
+Greasy items, such as Butter Chicken, Ghee-laden sweets, and fried snacks, stayed contained perfectly.

 The Staggering Numbers